revloc02/dndMarkdown/colver-5e-homebrew.md

 #### Entertainment = Bonus

-Any time a player describes or role-plays what their character is doing is a way that is entertaining to everyone at the table, they get a +1 bonus to whatever dice they are rolling to do it.
+Any time a player describes or role-plays what their character is doing in a way that is entertaining to everyone at the table, they get a +1 bonus to whatever dice they are rolling to do it.

 #### Critial Hits

-Whenever a character scores a critical hit they do maximum damage plus one extra damage die.
+Whenever a character scores a critical hit they do maximum damage plus one extra roll of the damage dice.

 #### Drinking Potions

-Potions are small and can be quaffed as a Bonus Action, but administering a potion to another character is an action.
+Potions are small and can be quaffed as a Bonus Action.
+But administering a potion to another character is an action.

 #### Leveling Up